 We can readily understand why investors are attracted to unprofitable companies.
-By way of example, SI6 Metals (ASX:SI6) has seen its share price rise 660% over the last year, delighting many shareholders.
-But the harsh reality is that very many loss making companies burn through all their cash and go bankrupt.
+By way of example, Caravel Minerals (ASX:CVV) has seen its share price rise 314% over the last year, delighting many shareholders.
+Nonetheless, only a fool would ignore the risk that a loss making company burns through its cash too quickly.

-Given its strong share price performance, we think it's worthwhile for SI6 Metals shareholders to consider whether its cash burn is concerning.
-For the purposes of this article, cash burn is the annual rate at which an unprofitable company spends cash to fund its growth; its negative free cash flow.
+Given its strong share price performance, we think it's worthwhile for Caravel Minerals shareholders to consider whether its cash burn is concerning.
+For the purpose of this article, we'll define cash burn as the amount of cash the company is spending each year to fund its growth (also called its negative free cash flow).
 First, we'll determine its cash runway by comparing its cash burn with its cash reserves.

-How Is SI6 Metals' Cash Burn Changing Over Time?
+How Is Caravel Minerals' Cash Burn Changing Over Time?

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.